 a thousand-year

-or Rapture.
-Perhaps you mean them all, for they all pertain to His second coming, which will be both
+all pertain to His second coming, which will be both

-horrible and glorious, depending on our faith in Him.
+horrible and glorious, depending on our faith.

 (121i) Thy kingdom come